 Multiple Chargers Controlled by a Load Managed System

-A load management systems enables chargers to be installed without a negative impact on the general electricity supply by maintaining the overall load with the design parameters for the supply.
-See Load Managed Charging for more detail.
+Load managements systems monitoring the total building supply enables multiple chargers to be installed without a negative impact on the general electricity supply by maintaining the overall load with the design parameters for the supply.